caue-paiva/educa_gpt_publico/README.md

 :us:

-## Educational Chatbot tailored for Brazilian High School students
+# Educational Chatbot tailored for Brazilian High School students

-# About the project:
+## About the project

 This project is part of a [research grant program](http://lattes.cnpq.br/2223448141926231) with the  **Brazilian National Council for Scientific and Technological Development (CNPq)** for the **R&D of Artificial Intelligence tech for educational purposes** within the reality of Brazilian High school students.